 Korčula’s walled Old Town is often called “Little Dubrovnik” due to its medieval squares, churches and houses.
 The local architecture has a decidedly Venetian influence and the compact town center can be easily explored in an afternoon.

-First on my list, a climb up the St. Mark’s Cathedral Bell Tower that Philip had pointed out on the way to the apartment to get a bird’s eye view over the island.
-There is a small 20KN ($3) entrance fee but the views are incredible and it was the perfect way to get my bearings and decide where to head next.
+First on my list, a climb up the St. Mark’s Cathedral Bell Tower to get a bird’s eye view over the island.
+There is a small 20KN ($3) entrance fee but the views are incredible and it’s the perfect way to get my bearings and decide where to head next.

-We spent the rest of the day popping in and out of quaint shops and soaking in all the gorgeous water views the town had to offer.
+We spend the rest of the day popping in and out of quaint shops and soaking in all the gorgeous water views the town has to offer.

-We ended the day with a sunset cocktail at Massimo Cocktail Bar, which is located literally atop a medieval tower!
-We had to climb up a ladder to reach the top (they bring drinks up on a pulley system from the bar on the ground floor).
-It was the perfect way to end our day on the island.
+We have to climb up a ladder to reach the top.
+Fortunately for the waitstaff, they bring drinks up on a pulley system from the bar on the ground floor.
+It’s the perfect way to end our day on the island.

 It’s a magical island and I’m so glad I finally got to see what was on the other side of those walls!